Office of the Secretary-General's Envoy on Youth: Mandate

-Envoy’s Workplan
+Envoy's Workplan

-The work-plan of the Office of the Secretary General's Envoy on Youth responds to the UN Secretary-General’s Five-year Action Agenda and is guided by the World Programme of Action for Youth.
-It outlines 4 priority areas: Participation, Advocacy, Partnerships and Harmonization.
-In addition, the focus of the Envoy's office is placed on employment and civic engagement while ensuring the integration of a gender perspective across all work areas.
-In parallel, the Envoy's office supports the Education First Initiative and the planned activities in relation to youth and education.
+The work-plan of the Office of the Secretary General's Envoy on Youth responded to the UN Secretary-General's Five-year Action Agenda and was guided by the World Programme of Action for Youth.
+It outlined 4 priority areas: Participation, Advocacy, Partnerships and Harmonization.
+In addition, the focus of the Envoy's office was placed on employment and civic engagement while ensuring the integration of a gender perspective across all work areas.
+In parallel, the Envoy's office supported the Education First Initiative and the planned activities in relation to youth and education.

-Under each priority area of the work plan, the Office of the Secretary General's Envoy on Youth has outlined a set of goals and actions.
+Under each priority area of the work plan, the Office of the Secretary General's Envoy on Youth outlined a set of goals and actions.

-Firstly, in relation to the Participation priority, the main goal is to increase youth accessibility to the UN through promoting structured mechanisms.
-To this end the office is promoting the establishment of the UN Panel on Youth.
-It is supporting the first ever Regional Economic and Social Committee (ECOSOC) Youth Forums, and the Global ECOSOC Youth Forum.
-In addition, the Envoy works on encouraging the Resident Coordinators and UN Country Teams to establish National Youth Advisory Groups to engage youth in the preparation of the UN Development Assistance Framework (UNDAF), and regularly partners with the United Nations Major Group for Children and Youth.
-The Office of the Secretary General's Envoy on Youth encourages more governments to participate in the UN Youth Delegate Programme.
-The Office of the Secretary General's Envoy on Youth also provides support for the new United Nations Volunteers (UNV) Youth modality.
-Further, the Office of the Secretary General's Envoy on Youth works on creating and maintaining active channels of communication between youth-led organizations and the United Nations, as well as to enhance youth access to information related to the United Nations’ work on youth.
+Firstly, in relation to the Participation priority, the main goal was to increase youth accessibility to the UN through promoting structured mechanisms.
+To this end the office promoted the establishment of the UN Panel on Youth.
+It supported the first ever Regional Economic and Social Committee (ECOSOC) Youth Forums, and the Global ECOSOC Youth Forum.
+In addition, the Envoy worked on encouraging the Resident Coordinators and UN Country Teams to establish National Youth Advisory Groups to engage youth in the preparation of the UN Development Assistance Framework (UNDAF), and regularly partnered with the United Nations Major Group for Children and Youth.
+The Office of the Secretary General's Envoy on Youth encouraged more governments to participate in the UN Youth Delegate Programme.
+The Office of the Secretary General's Envoy on Youth also provided support for the new United Nations Volunteers (UNV) Youth modality.
+Further, the Office of the Secretary General's Envoy on Youth worked on creating and maintaining active channels of communication between youth-led organizations and the United Nations, as well as to enhance youth access to information related to the United Nations' work on youth.